FRM-Sec/FRM/README.md

-# FRM: Federated Reputation Models for Secure Sybil Mitigation
+# FRM: Federated Reputation Models for "Securing Federated Sensitive Topic Classification against Poisoning Attacks"

 ### This repository is based on a fork of AAAI previous work, a benchmark for residual based Federated Learning: Attack-Resistant Federated Learning with Residual-based Reweighting